Youth Community Development Worker

 For more information, please contact Peter Heckel on 07725 595719.

 Fixed term contract for one year, with extension subject to continued funding.
-Any successful applicant will not start in post until January 2025.

 Job Description/Principal Accountabilities